 Any strong software engineering degree program will teach students to think critically about the problems facing companies and consumers.
 By developing efficient solutions to common problems, software engineers continue our culture's constant innovation.

 Software engineering majors don't just solve problems in front of computer monitors, however.
 Many colleges and universities offer courses in logic, debate, and even game theory, to help tomorrow's software engineers expand their ability to leverage technology to resolve non-technical dilemmas.

 Generally, software development requires a team effort.
 Many students who have hacked around on their own for years may find it challenging to collaborate with other developers on complex projects.
 Therefore, software engineering majors learn to interact with their peers and team leaders effectively.

-To prepare students for careers in corporate environments, many software engineering programs encourage students to participate in collaborative projects over the course of each semester.
+Many software engineering programs encourage students to participate in collaborative projects.
 Whether part of inter-campus competitions or a school's public outreach agenda, these programs can unite students around complex problems, forcing them to learn to work as a team to tackle large software projects.

 Software engineers must also learn how to present their ideas and recommendations to non-technical colleagues.
 Software engineering majors learn the basics of corporate communications, including proper formats for departmental communication and project reports.

 Software engineers with entrepreneurial tendencies can benefit from courses in public relations.
 These added skills can help them write press releases and customer communications for their own fledgling companies.
 Regardless of the format, software engineers who can write well are tremendous assets to their companies.